 - 1 teaspoon garlic powder

-- Prepare the rub: In a small bowl, combine the spices and (for skinless drumsticks) the olive oil to create a thick paste.
-Rub the dry rub over the skin-on drumsticks, or pour the paste over the skinless drumsticks and, using your hands, rub it well into the chicken pieces, on all sides.
+- Prepare the rub: In a small bowl, combine the olive oil and spices to create a thick paste.
+Pour the paste over the chicken thighs and, using your hands, rub it well into the chicken pieces, on all sides.